Mara-Li/obsidian-enhanced-copy/README.md

 ### 📤 Export

 You can use the `npm run export` command to export your plugin to your Obsidian Main Vault.
-To do that, you need the `.env.json` file with the following content:
+To do that, you need the `.env` file with the following content:

 ```dotenv
 VAULT=path/to/main/vault